realChrisHahn2/nl2spec/Readme.md

 # Install

-Fulfil dependencies:
+Fulfill dependencies:
 - [flask](https://flask.palletsprojects.com/en/2.2.x/)
 - [ltlf2dfa](https://github.com/whitemech/LTLf2DFA)
 - [huggingface](https://huggingface.co/)
 - [openai-api](https://openai.com/blog/openai-api)
 - [google-cloud-aiplatform](https://cloud.google.com/python/docs/reference/aiplatform/latest/index.html)

-For using the models, access to their apis is necessary.
+All model inferences run in the cloud.
+Therefore, access to the respective APIs is necessary.
  - For bloom and bloomz, a [huggingface](huggingface.co) *User Access Token* is needed.
 You can create a token and use bloom/bloomz for free.
  - For Codex / GPT-based models, an [OpenAI](openai.com) *API key* is needed.
 See [OpenAI's Pricing](https://openai.com/pricing)
  - For using PaLM, access through *google cloud platform* is required.
 Set up a project in [google cloud platform](https://console.cloud.google.com/) with [Vertex AI enabled](https://console.cloud.google.com/vertex-ai) and [authenticate with the Google Cloud CLI](https://cloud.google.com/cli).
-See [Vertex AI pricing](https://cloud.google.com/vertex-ai/pricing)
+See [Vertex AI pricing](https://cloud.google.com/vertex-ai/pricing).
  - See [Extendability](#extendability) on how to add more models.
+ - Model inference through the APIs may be discontinued by the providers, which is beyond our control.
+This currently affects codex and bloomz.
+In the web interface, we marked these models as *obsolete*.

 # Run frontend